-The Board supervises compliance with the Capital Markets Rules, including those pertaining to the preparation and publication of the Annual Report and Financial Statements, and approves the Financial Statements for submission to the General Meeting of the Shareholders.
-The Board retains direct responsibility, amongst others, for approving and monitoring:
+The Board supervises compliance with the Listing Rules, including those pertaining to the preparation and publication of the Annual Report and Financial Statements, and approves the Financial Statements for submission to the General Meeting of the Shareholders.
+The Board retains direct responsibility for approving and monitoring:

-- (i) business plans for the Group; - (ii) the Annual Budget; - (iii) the Annual Financial Statements; - (iv) termination of the employment or engagement of a substantial number of employees of the Company simultaneously or within a short period of time; - (v) the award of tenders exceeding €2 million; - (vi) termination of employment or engagement of the Chief Executive Officer and other positions of strategic importance at Senior Management level; - (viii) proposals to increase the issued capital and to materially increase or decrease the Company's funding; and other resolutions which the Board of Directors may determine to be subject to its approval.
+- i. the Business Plan for the Group; - ii. the Annual Budget; - iii. the Annual Financial Statements; - iv. termination of the employment or engagement of a substantial number of employees of the Company simultaneously or within a short period of time; - v. termination of employment or engagement of the Chief Executive Officer and other positions of strategic importance at Senior Management level; - vi. proposals to increase the issued capital and to materially increase or decrease the Company's funding; and - vii. other resolutions which the Board of Directors may determine to be subject to its approval.

 Any meeting that a director wishes to initiate may be arranged through the Company Secretary.
-A director of the Company has access to advice from internal and external sources, which are deemed necessary for carrying out the respective roles and responsibilities and the Company will bear the related expenses.
-A newly appointed director is given a thorough induction course in the operations, activities and procedures of the Company to be able to carry out the function of a director in an effective manner.
+A Director of the Company has access to advice from internal and external sources, which are deemed necessary for carrying out the respective roles and responsibilities and the Company will bear the related expenses.
+A newly appointed director is given a thorough induction course in the operations, activities and procedures of the Company to be able to carry out the function of a Director in an effective manner.